ACTCollaboration/bplike/README.md

 # bplike

+This is a band-passed likelihood code for CMB power spectrum analysis, currently implemented primarily with interfaces to the ACT DR4 measurement.

-This is a version of Erminia's multi-frequency likelihood for the ACT DR4 release, but with the following changes:
+It is similar to the official likelihood for the ACT DR4 release, but with the following changes:
 - includes (optional) scale-dependent bandpass corrections
 - it is re-written in Python
-- it interfaces with Cobaya (use the `devel` branch)
+- it interfaces with Cobaya

-It reproduces Erminia's results when run without the bandpass corrections.
+It reproduces the official results when run without the bandpass corrections.

 It currently has dependencies that include soapack and tilec,